Fiberglass Pools: Pros, Cons, and Other Considerations

 However, putting in a pool of the fiberglass variety tends to yield faster installations.
 The fiberglass pool shell -- which is basically the entire structure you'll swim and lounge in once it's in the ground -- arrives at your home completely manufactured and ready to be installed.

-Once it’s in the ground and we begin backfilling the pool, we must also fill the pool with water to equalize the pressure on both sides of the shell.
+Once it’s in the ground and your installer begins backfilling the pool, they must also fill the pool with water to equalize the pressure on both sides of the shell.
 This mandatory backfill-and-fill process results in a much faster installation process overall.

-In most cases, your pool project should be wrapped up, with patio installation and everything else you've asked for beyond the pool itself, within just two to six weeks on average.
+In most cases, a pool shell can be in ground and full of water within 5 days, while the entire project could be wrapped up, with patio installation and everything else you've asked for beyond the pool itself, within two to six weeks on average.
+Ultimately it depends on how complex the project design is, and the logistical planning required.

 On average, concrete pools typically take three to six months for full installation.